 Energy Saving White Goods

-Escalating energy prices have put the squeeze on many households in the last few years, with energy suppliers putting bigger bills down to higher wholesale costs.
+Rising energy costs have put the squeeze on many households in the last few years, while energy suppliers blamed higher wholesale prices and government levies for bigger bills.

-According to MoneySupermarket research, more than two thirds of households have turned off their heating even though it was cold to save money on their energy bills.
+According to MoneySuperMarket research, more than two thirds of households have turned off their heating and endured the cold to save money on energy.

-There are other ways to lower your bills without sacrificing comfort though, such as switching your appliances for new ones which are more energy efficient.
+There are other ways to lower your bills without sacrificing comfort, though, such as switching your appliances for newer, more energy efficient models.

-If they have poor energy efficiency ratings, old washing machines, refrigerators and freezers could be costing you money every time you use them.
+Old washing machines, refrigerators and freezers with poor energy ratings could be costing you more money than necessary each time you use them.

-Here's a guide to how the ratings work, how energy efficient white goods can save you money and how your old appliances could be costing you.
+Here's a guide to how the ratings work, how energy efficient white goods can save you money and how your old appliances could be costing you dear.

 Energy efficiency ratings

-Electrical appliances like ovens, dishwashers, dryers and fridges all have to carry an EU Energy Label which gives you an indication of how efficient (or inefficient) they are.
+Electrical appliances such as ovens, dishwashers, dryers and fridges all have to carry an EU Energy Label which indicates how efficient (or inefficient) they are.

 The grade is based on how many units of energy they use per hour (their kWh consumption).
 The lower their kWh consumption is, the more efficient the appliance is.

-The rating will be displayed on a sticker on the appliance which shows a series of colour co-ordinated bars from A+++ to G.
+A sticker on each appliance shows a series of colour co-ordinated bars from A+++ to G.

 An appliance may also carry an Energy Savings Trust Recommended Certification Mark, awarded to only the most efficient appliances.
 The Energy Savings Trust is an impartial service which gives advice on how to reduce carbon emissions and water usage.

-If you're not upgrading your appliance to a more efficient model, you can improve your efficiency by lowering the temperature you wash at, and only washing full loads (or using the half-load setting, if there is one, when appropriate).
+If you're not going to upgrade your appliance to a more efficient model, you can improve its efficiency by lowering the temperature you wash at, and only washing full loads (or using the half-load setting, if there is one, when appropriate).

 Refrigerators and freezers